 Do you know what?
 I’m simply going to bars now so that I can write about them.
 It used to be I’d go because I wanted a beer.
-Instead what I am doing in new cities and towns is I look up a minimum of 5 bars I want to visit during my few days in each place and then I have a beer in each one (normally just one beer).
+Instead what I am doing in new cities and towns is I look up a minimum of 5 bars I want to visit during my few days in each place and then I have a beer in each one (normally just one beer, but who knows…).
 Lithuania was a real surprise for me.
 I had some nights out in Minsk and Moscow in days gone by and those cities were of a vodka drinking culture.
 I hated it.
-I cannot drink vodka.
-One shot of it and I will be sick instantly.
+I used to detest drinking vodka.
+One shot of it and I would be sick instantly.
+I have changed a bit over the years of course and living in Poland now means I drink Vodka more often – it doesn’t mean I like it.
 Russians love Vodka though and they drink gallons of it.
 Thankfully their influence in Soviet times didn’t merge with the Lithuanians.
-Here in Lithuania there is a completely respectable and awesome beer drinking culture.
+Here in Lithuania there is a completely respectable and awesome beer drinking culture, Vodka is less prominent!
 Not binge drinking, not big partying but people chilling out having a few beers, which they enjoy because of the flavours.

 Kaunas is a brilliant city for a backpacker.
 I based myself in the cosy Monk’s Bunk Hostel right on Laisves Aleja, the second longest pedestrian avenue in Europe.
 From here I headed out to explore the city’s bars and beers.
 I met a lot of cool people and enjoyed the local beer.
 Here are my favourite 5 bars in Kaunas.